junmeng6025/ros2_kitti/README.md

   ros2 launch kitti_ros2 kitti_detect.launch.py
   ```
 # Modify and git push
+To keep the repository light-weighted:
+- always delete `/build`, `/log` and `/install` folders before git add, i.e. only commit `/src`.
-To keep the repository light-weighted, delete YOLO model files such as `yolov5x.pt` in `colcon_ws/src/kitti_ros2/yolov5/` before git add.
-These model files would be automatically downloaded when launch for the first time.
+- The model files like `yolov5x.pt` would be automatically downloaded to /install when launch for the first time.
 ***
 # Possible issues:
 ### 1) Coexist ROS and ROS2